cs-uob/COMS20012/docs/exercises/Exercice5.md

 3. Check slide 18 in the lecture slides.

-4. TLS handshake protocol, TLS cipher spec protocol, TLS alert protocol
+4.  handshake, change cipher spec protocol, alert protocol, data protocol and record protocol

 5. SSL was not secure enough so it was discarded and TLS has taken its place.